opencarecc/opencareMakerPlaybook/how_can_i_structure_a_co-design_session.md

 ####// Inspiration phase

 During this first step, we did a lot of research at the same time both online and offline.
 On one hand, we searched for the most popular **methodologies** and **strategies** used and known in **co-design discipline**, in order to build a general background material and information about what is alredy done and what can be customized for our specific experience; on the other hand we organized, thanks also to the **Municipality of Milan**, a lot of **meetings, workshops **and **events** in order to engage and reach many *qualitative* people as possibile.
-It gave us the possibilty have face-to-face meetings and to get in touch with different kind of citizens and their communities.
+It gave us the possibilty have face-to-face meetings and to get in touch with different kind of **citizens** and their **communities**.

 ######*(see "How to involve a local community" chapter for more details)*

-~~Here, there is a list of all the **meetings/workshops/events** that we holded with local communities:
+~~Here, there is a list of all the **meetings/workshops/events** that we holded with local communities:~~

 ~~**1.
 Mare Culturale Milano - March 12th, 2016** // meeting~~